 I take this simple philosophy when it comes to my kitchen.
 I try to keep things simple and stress-free while still nourishing my family with the very best real food.
 This year I decided this approach to simplicity needed to transfer to more than just my kitchen.
 After all, I do write a blog called Live Simply.
 Simply being a key word.

-I only share the recipes that leave me feeling civilized, clean, and odor-free.
+I only share the products that leave me feeling civilized, clean, and amazing.
+No greasy hair here.

-So, in the name of simplicity, I bring you a new tried-and-true beauty recipe, a homemade moisturizer.
+So, in the name of simplicity, I bring you a new tried-and-true beauty recipe, a homemade moisturizer for the body.
 One which will leave you smelling of sweet lavender while at the same time moisturizes and heals your skin.
 This homemade moisturizer consists of a mere three ingredients.
 Yes, you heard that right.
 Three ingredients.
 And the best part?
 This recipe takes only seconds to whip up.
 Simplicity has never been, well, simpler.

 And smelling good while doing it.